billagee/blog.likewise.org/content/2013-07-30-adding-a-fancybox-gallery-to-a-rails-3-dot-2-app-in-5-steps.markdown

 bundle
 ```

-- Next, per the steps on the <a href="http://hecticjeff.net/fancybox-rails/">fancybox-rails README</a>, add fancybox to your app's main JavaScript file:
+- Next, per the steps on the <a target="_blank" href="http://hecticjeff.net/fancybox-rails/">fancybox-rails README</a>, add fancybox to your app's main JavaScript file:

 Edit <tt>app/assets/javascripts/application.js</tt> and add the fancybox line just under the jquery require statement that will already be in the file: